HarinDulneth/HarinDulneth/README.md

 # 👋 About Me

-I'm **Harin Dulneth**, a Computer Science undergraduate at the **University of Kelaniya**.

-I'm deeply passionate about:
-- Artificial Intelligence
-- Machine Learning
-- Deep Learning
-- Backend Engineering
-- Full Stack Development

-I primarily work with **Python** for AI/ML systems, model training, APIs and backend development.

-Alongside AI, I'm also interested in the **.NET ecosystem** and scalable full stack applications.
+I'm **Harin Dulneth**, a Computer Science undergraduate specializing in Artificial Intelligence, with a focus on building AI-driven, production-grade systems.
+Experienced in developing scalable backend services with FastAPI and .NET, and integrating machine learning solutions using PyTorch and TensorFlow.
+Skilled in developing end-to-end ML pipelines, RESTful APIs and data-driven applications with PostgreSQL, MongoDB and Redis.
+Comfortable with Docker and CI/CD workflows, ensuring reliable and maintainable deployments.
+Passionate about leveraging AI to build practical, user-centric and high-performance software solutions.

 ---